-CARLOS ARREDONDO: Keith Edward Taylor, forty-seven years old, Navy lieutenant commander, January 29, 2005.
+CARLOS ARREDONDO: Keith Edward Taylor, 47 years old, Navy lieutenant commander, January 29, 2005.

 AMY GOODMAN: That was Carlos Arredondo.
 His son Alex was killed in Najaf August 25, 2004.
 Carlos has traveled across the country with an empty coffin and a picture of his son’s open casket and funeral.
 He was in Times Square yesterday afternoon.
 He joins us in the studio right now.
 We welcome you to Democracy Now!

 AMY GOODMAN: Carlos, why did you come to Times Square?

 CARLOS ARREDONDO: We’re getting ready for the march in Washington, and we got prepared in Times Square to read all these fallen heroes, including my son’s name, Iraqi citizens, people from the NATO forces, people who die from the media.
 So we’ve been up there trying to share these feelings, this mourning that we have, public.

 AMY GOODMAN: Talk about your son Alex, how you learned that he died on August 25, 2004.
 It was your 44th birthday that day?